 - 1 Pump Bottle

-- Measure all of the ingredients and put into the mixing bowl
+- Measure all of the ingredients and put them into the mixing bowl.

 - Mix them well and add essential oil if desired for aromatherapy and other benefits.
 I do not use any essential oils because when I tried the peppermint oil I seemed to be allergic to it and I am happy with unscented.